KarthickTechie/AngularUnitTestProject/README.md

-## new branch - signals
+## new branch - Dynamic Template / Component

-new branch created to practice signals
+## What is Dynamic Component

+    Rendering component or view inside another component as a child is called embedding or rendering component if the component going to embedded is not static but dynamic , it's called as dynamic component rendering